 No matter how busy my life is at any given time, I tend to set a high bar for my productivity.
 I always feel the need to start my day with a minimum one-hour Miracle Morning, take on big projects at work, and maintain a clean, beautiful home.

 When a family member is hospitalized, or the car breaks down, or the week is just over-booked, something has got to give.
 Sleep and rest are just as important for a healthy, motivated life as quality foods and exercise are!

-Expectations of yourself should always be set realistically, based on everything else going on.
+Expectations of yourself should always be set realistically, based on everything else going on to maintain stress management in difficult times.
 You need to be sure that there is ample time left in your day for a full night’s sleep and a little down time to unwind before going to sleep.
 If the big, time-consuming project at work needs to be given to someone with a little less going on, it’s okay to let it go.
 Or maybe you have to temporarily adjust your daily exercise from an hour at a yoga class in town to a ten-minute walk around the block.

 There is a time in life to set the bar high, but it isn’t always the best choice.